JitendraDew009/JitendraDew009/README.md

 ## About Me

 Hi, I'm Jitendra 👋
-I'm a passionate Software Developer and AI engineer (in progress) currently pursuing my Master's (MCA).
+I'm a passionate Software Developer and AI engineer currently working as an AI Engineer Intern in Rubixe AI Solution Company.
 I enjoy building real-world projects, exploring new technologies, and continuously improving my skills.

 - Currently learning and building in Artificial Intelligence, Machine Learning and Software Engineering
 - Strong foundation in Python programming